-> Planned carefully, a small kitchen extension can have a major impact, allowing you to rejig the layout of your existing space just a little to create a whole new room, with space for dining and living where once there might not have been.
+Planned carefully, a small kitchen extension can have a major impact, allowing you to rejig the layout of your existing space to create a whole new room, with space for dining and living as well as cooking.

-> Our guide to side return extensions is a good place to explore how you might expand and extend sideways, like in the kitchen below; a small single storey extension (check our comprehensive guide on that, too) to the rear of the house can give you flexibility, too.
+Our guide to side return extensions is a good place to explore how you might expand and extend sideways, like in the kitchen below; a small single storey extension (check our comprehensive guide on that, too) to the rear of the house can give you flexibility, too.
 The key is to get the kitchen's layout just right.

 Even on a small budget, you can up your home's value and transform the look of your space, allowing for open plan living and beautiful design, all with a kitchen extension.